• Skip to primary navigation

 Instructions

 This recipe is very easy to make.
 Combine the wet ingredients in one bowl and the dry ingredients in another bowl.
 Then, pour the wet ingredients into the dry ingredients, add the corn and the jalapeño and stir.
 Pour the mixture into a cast iron skillet and bake it until it's done.
-There is nothing to it.
+That's it.

 Variations